 Leo tossed a glowing jar.
 Jay, already holding Leo’s backpack, barely caught the jar before it hit the ground.
 “Hey, careful with that!”
 Leo kicked the ledge as he struggled climbing to Jay.
 “My stepdaughter caught ’em for me.”

 The jar was filled with fireflies.
-They struggled for air, flapping madly against the glass and signaling for help with their taillights.
+They flapped madly against the glass, struggling for air and signaling for help with their taillights.
 Half had already died.
 “Need a hand,” asked Jay.